pmall/mc-arc/README.md

 - Each participant maintains awareness of the entire discussion

 ### Flexible Participant Selection
-- Use simple random selection for unpredictable dynamics
 - Employ LLM-powered selection for contextually appropriate speakers
 - Implement custom selection logic for specific use cases